 Anna Leopoldovna was a ruler of Russia from November 1740 to November 1741.
-She was regent of Russia for her son, the emperor Ivan VI.
+You know, she was regent of Russia for her son, the emperor Ivan VI.

 Elizabeth Catharina Christine, the future Russian Empress, was born on December 7, 1718 in Rostock, Mecklenburg (Germany).
-Anna was the daughter of Tsarina Catherine of Russia (sister of Empress Anna) and of Charles Leopold, the Duke of Mecklenburg-Schwerin.
+Anna was the daughter of Catherine Ioannovna, niece of Peter I, and Charles Leopold Duke of Mecklenburg-Schwerin.
 Russian Empress Anna Ioannovna was her aunt.
 Family life wasn’t good and Catherine took her child and returned to Russia in 1722.
 Peter I was very angry.
 Anna Ioannovna, who later ascended to the throne, practically took the girl from her mother.

-In 1733, she was converted to the Orthodox Christianity and given the name Anna Leopoldovna.
-In 1739 Anna married Anthony Ulrich (1714–1776), son of Ferdinand Albert, Duke of Brunswick-Wolfenbottel.
+In 1733, the girl was converted to the Orthodox Christianity and given the name Anna Leopoldovna.
+And in 1739 Anna married Anthony Ulrich (1714–1776), son of Ferdinand Albert, Duke of Brunswick-Wolfenbottel.
 She lived in the palace of Peter the Great in the Summer Garden, and her favorite Moritz Linar lived in the house next door.